Ninjadini/njconsole/docs/index.md

 NjConsole is the ultimate debug console you never knew you needed — until now.

-⚠️ Unity 2022.3 or newer is required
-NjConsole relies on Unity’s UI Toolkit, which became stable for runtime use in 2022.3 LTS.

 - 📜 Runtime log viewer with powerful filtering and search (AND, OR, NOT, etc.)
 - ⚡ Ultra-fast logging with near-zero allocations for high-performance debugging
-- 🧩 Object inspector — view/edit fields and properties, follow references, and call methods directly
+- 🔍 Object inspector — view/edit fields and properties, follow references, and call methods directly
-- 📜 Log entries can link to objects — tap to inspect and tweak them instantly
+- 🔗 Log entries can link to objects — tap to inspect and tweak them instantly
-- 🧭 Hierarchy viewer — browse live GameObjects and their components, then inspect them in detail using the object inspector
+- 📂 Hierarchy viewer — browse live GameObjects and their components, then inspect them in detail using the object inspector
 - 🎮 Custom menu options and keybindings — for cheats, dev tools, and prototyping
 - 🎯 Quick-access shortcuts — assign to any screen corner for rapid access while testing
 - 🖥️ Cross-platform support — works in Unity Editor, standalone, WebGL, and mobile (supports safe areas, touch input, keyboard, and all orientations)